OPERA-Cal-Val/DSWx-SCP-validation-generation/README.md

-# OPERA DSWx validation data using Semi-Automatic Classification Plugin (example)
+# OPERA DSWx validation data using Semi-Automatic Classification Plugin in QGIS (example)

 Demonstrates how to: